nic-dgl103/CSS-Box-Model/README.md

 ![Image of card four](images/card-four.png)

 ### Card 4:
 Design and code your own card.
-Read the best practices in this article to inform your design: https://uxplanet.org/ultimate-guide-for-designing-ui-cards-59488a91b44f.
+Read the best practices in this article to inform your design: https://uxplanet.org/ultimate-guide-for-designing-ui-cards-59488a91b44f (a PDF of the article is included in this repo).
 Both the design and the coding are graded.
 Your card needs to include:
 * An image
 * A heading
 * A description